amakovskyi/integration_testing_guide/README.md

 And they are doing it simultaneously.

-This guide contains most common things about integration tests.
+This guide contains the most common things about integration tests.

 -------

-* Integration tests uses public API, when unit tests uses internal code interfaces.
-Because of that unit tests require fixing when interface changes, but integration tests does not until public API does not introduce breaking functional changes.
-Because of that most of an integration tests can be without changes during project lifetime.
+* Integration tests use public API, while unit tests use internal code interfaces.
+Because of that, unit tests require fixing when the interface changes, but integration tests do not until the public API does not introduce breaking functional changes.
+Because of that, most integration tests can be without changes during the project's lifetime.
-  Forget about "I am fixing tests".
+  Forget about "I am fixing tests."
-* Unit tests verifies behavior in isolated conditions, in which code will never be on production.
-Integration tests verifies how code works in real conditions, in addition verifies all dependent services: databases, mail, integration with external services like AWS S3 etc.
+* Unit tests verify behaviour in isolated conditions, where code will never be on production.
+Integration tests verify how code works in real conditions and verify all dependent services: databases, mail, integration with external services like AWS S3 etc.
-* Developers always tests their code with tools like Postman.
-Integration tests is just the same, but already automated and reusable.
+* Developers always test their code with tools like Postman.
+Integration tests are just the same but already automated and reusable.
 And they are executing much faster than inside Postman.

 _______